UV-Cleaner-robot-team/ipa_coverage_planning/uqtr_room_decomposition/README.md

-Get decompositon zone centers in a .csv file fil "cfg" folder in this package (The path is changeable in the launch file).
+- This pkg is for getting the decompositon zone centers in a .csv file fil "cfg" folder in this package (The path is changeable in the launch file).

-A launch file to configure and run the decompositin.
+- There is a launch file to configure and run the decompositin.